Whisker Valley Project

 Project Summary

 Maritime’s Whisker Valley gold exploration project is located within 10 kilometers and to the northwest of the Company’s Hammerdown Gold Project.
-With the acquisition of 192 new claim units covering 4,800 hectares in 2019 Maritime’s current land holdings at Whisker Valley 610 claim units covering 15,250 hectares.
 The property is easily accessible from a series of forest access roads connected to the Baie Verte highway (HWY 410) located at the property’s western boundary.
+The Whisker Valley project includes three primary exploration areas – the Gary Vein System, the El Strato Gold Zone and the Fluorite Zone.

 Geology, Structure and Mineralization